lastmjs/simple-results-survey/README.md

 # sheets-webpage

-This repository will allow you to quickly publish a website that cleanly displays data from Google Forms.
+This repository will allow you to quickly publish a website for displaying Google Forms data.

 ## Setup Instructions
 * Sign up for a GitHub account